Matty-El/urban-attiva/README.md

 -   STRIPE_PUBLIC_KEY
 -   STRIPE_SECRET_KEY

-2. Create a new Stripe webhook endpoint in webhooks in Stripe devloper menu - click add endpoint and add the heroku app URL followed by checkout/WH and select the relevant payment events and add endpoint.
+2. Create a new Stripe webhook endpoint in webhooks in Stripe developer menu - click add endpoint and add the heroku app URL followed by checkout/WH and select the relevant payment events and add endpoint.
 3. Get the webhook signing secret for Stripe dashboard and go to Heroku settings and input the following key and the webhook signing secret.

 -   STRIPE_WH_SECRET